CryptoKami/cryptokami-core/docs/block-processing/txp.md

 * Both `redeemer` and `validator` scripts have the same version.
 * If `verifyAllIsKnown` is `True`, script version (which is same for redeemer and validator) must be known.
-    - For Cryptokami SL 1.0 it means that version must be equal to 0, it's the only version known to our software.
+    - For CryptoKami Core 1.0 it means that version must be equal to 0, it's the only version known to our software.
 * Plutus validation script built from redeemer and validator for given tx must return `True`